Sebastian-Fitzner/mangony/README.md

 app.render();
 ```

-By using default options your files get compiled.
+When using the default options your files get compiled.

 ## Examples